COLOR GIRL 114

 The greatest gift was my cousin Amber surprising us with a visit from the hospital.
 As I’m writing about it I’m tearing it.
 I was so happy to see her.

 Back home.
 Back at it.
-Well rested.
-Went to brunch wit bae.
+Well-rested.
+I went to brunch with bae.
 Took the longest nap in America.
 Woke up and had a nice Kwanza dinner with bae and his father.

-Back a work.
+Back work.
 It’s inventory week so it’s pretty chill.
 Played in makeup.
-Caught up on almost 100 emails.
+I caught up on almost 100 emails.
 Had so good laughs with my co-workers and got more gifts.

 Registered for my next class at FIT.